dodyg/practical-aspnetcore/projects/3-0/razor-component/chatr/README.md

 # SignalR broadcast

 This sample attempts to demonstrate on how to use SignalR in your own Razor App.
-Still a work in progress.
-Everthing mostly works except that the UI doesn't update on two windows by themselves yet (you have to trigger the UI update manually).
+You will also see the usage of `ComponentBase.Invoke` in the code base when updating the UI after receiving data from SignalR.

 Run the sample on `ChatR.Server` using `dotnet watch`.